TERMS AND CONDITIONS

 - To complete a Functional skills assessment (previously referred to as Key Skills)/element of the apprenticeship if needed and where required commit to completing any functional skills as required i.e Math, English and ICT.

-- To attend meetings with my assessor every 4-6 weeks; If on occasion this meeting cannot be attended e.g. sickness, make arrangements to inform the assessor at the earliest opportunity and re-arrange the appointment.
+- To attend meetings in person or on webinar/call with my assessor every 4-6 weeks; If on occasion this meeting cannot be attended e.g. sickness, make arrangements to inform the assessor at the earliest opportunity and re-arrange the appointment.

 - To complete any work, and or planned assessments set by the assessor in the required timeframe.